Practical 7

 shopping cart into an order.
 As a first step in that direction,

-generate the scaffold for an Order
+generate the scaffold for an Order model with the following components:

 Order |